tigerlcl/Asynchronous-Messaging/README.md

 3. predict.py: a program that loads a PyTorch pre-trained model for object recognition, and generates predictions when given an image

 model details: PyTorch pre-trained InceptionV3 model

+Bonus: Load Balancing
+Once you have finished all the scripts.
+You can experiment with starting multiple instance of image_downloader.py and predict.py.
+You should see that they will consume messages from the message queues alternatively, which the need to do any configurations on the scripts.